mercadopago/devsite-docs/guides/wix/v0/landing.en.md

 ---
 content_section_with_media:
  - title: Wix
- - message: Wix es una plataforma que te permite crear, diseñar, administrar y desarrollar una tienda online que te permite procesar pagos a través de Mercado Pago.
+ - message: Wix is a platform that allows you to create, design, manage and develop an online store that allows you to process payments through Mercado Pago.
  - media_video: https://www.youtube.com/embed/-jrqLcUug-0
 ---

 --- mini_landing_separator ---

->>>> Disponibilidad por país <<<<
+>>>> Availability by country <<<<
 ---
 available_countries: mla, mlb, mlm, mlu, mlc, mco, mpe
 ---

 ---
 bullet_section_with_media:
- - title: Recibe pagos con Checkout Pro
+ - title: Receive payments with Checkout Pro
  - type: normal
- - message: Integra Mercado Pago en tu tienda y redirecciona a tus compradores a una página de Mercado Pago para completar el pago.
+ - message: Integrate Mercado Pago in your store and redirect your buyers to a Mercado Pago page to complete the payment.
  - image: /cow/cho-pro-landing__pt.png
 ---

 --- mini_landing_separator ---

->>>> Tipos de pago aceptados <<<<
+>>>> Accepted payment types <<<<

 ----[mlb]----